vimlet/bundl/README.md

 ## Output options

 > * clean: If set to true, current output directory will be empty before pack it.
 It doesn't empty the outputBase, it empties *outputBase + current output key.*
-> * parse: Run meta for given key.
+> * parse: Use hash for given key.
 > * order: Set pack order to given key and make it works synchronous only for those keys with order set.
 Not sorted keys will be done at the end in asynchronous way.
 > * id: Identification for hashes.
 > * use: `function(entry){return entry;}`